sci-oer/go-resource/README.md

 ### Language docs

-The language docs for MY_LANGUAGE have been built into this image and can be accessed at http://localhost:8000.
+The language docs for go have been built into this image and can be accessed at http://localhost:8000.

 ### ssh to work on files using external editor